This is Day 9 – Spiritual Preparedness

 - Scripture chain it – link scriptures with like scriptures making a chain of greater understanding in principles and doctrines.

 When we take the time and energy to ensure that family and personal scripture study becomes a part of our lives, you will see them become a part of you.
 They will change you from the inside out.
-They are truly our greatest weapon and defense for the storms that rage around us and are the greatest preparation we will make.
+Spiritual preparedness is truly our greatest weapon and defense for the storms that rage around us and are the greatest preparation we will make.

-Good: If you don’t have regular scripture study (or have just fallen off the wagon) then make a plan.
+Good: If you don’t have regular scripture study (or have just fallen off the wagon) then make a plan to achieve your spiritual preparedness.
 Pick a time of day for family and individual scripture study.
 Make sure that you guard it like a toddler’s nap time!
 As Elder Henry B Erying has said “Great faith has a short shelf life.”
 (Elder Henry B. Erying, Spiritual Preparedness: Start Early and Be Steady, October 2005 General Conference).
 Your goal is to make it a whole week with no misses.
 If needed to make a chart to remind and reward yourself.

 Better: So you’ve been pretty steady in your family and personal scripture study, now its time to up your game.
 Increase you’re reading time either per a study session (15 minutes to 30 minutes) or frequency (mornings to morning and evening study).
 Once again, make it happen for a whole week.